 When we were in San Gimignano in August it was hot, hot, hot!
 I’m sure the same could be said for June, July and September.
-Average temperatures in July and August are 27 degrees c according to holiday-weather but it definitly felt a lot hotter when we were walking the streets.
-If you don’t have to stick to the school holidays then Spring or Autumn is probably the most pleasant time to visit, you’ll also avoid the bus loads of other tourists looking to explore the area.
+Average temperatures in July and August are 27 degrees c according to holiday-weather but it definitely felt a lot hotter when we were walking the streets.
+If you don’t have to stick to the school holidays then Spring or Autumn is probably the most pleasant time to visit.
+You’ll also avoid the bus loads of other tourists looking to explore the area.

 How to get to San Gimignano

-I highly recommend hiring a car if you’re visiting Tuscany with kids, I can’t count the amount of times we spotted a gorgeous viewpoint or local restaurant and had to pull up for a quick pit stop.
+I highly recommend hiring a car if you’re visiting Tuscany with kids.
+I can’t count the amount of times we spotted a gorgeous viewpoint or local restaurant and had to pull up for a quick pit stop.
 It also makes it so much easier to take extra clothes, water, entertainment and store it in the boot while you explore.
-You’re also not restrained by someone else’s schedule, love a place and you can stay till late, if you don’t, you can always move on to the next town.
+You’re not restrained by someone else’s schedule.
+Love a place and you can stay till late, if you don’t, you can always move on to the next town.